pantelis/CarND-Advanced-Lane-Lines/writeup.md

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+# Advanced Lane Finding

+Pantelis Monogioudis

+NOKIA

 ---

-**Advanced Lane Finding Project**

-The goals / steps of this project are the following:
+This project identifies traffic lanes using the following several steps:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* The camera used in the car is calibrated given a set of chessboard images.
-* Apply a distortion correction to raw images.
+* The calibration matrix and distortion coefficients is then used to correct the distortion of the raw images.
-* Use color transforms, gradients, etc., to create a thresholded binary image.
+* Each image/frame is then converted to an HLS and GRAY color space.
+The later feeds a gradient in the x direction estimator.
+The HLS and gradient images are sutably thresholded and combined to create a binary image used in the subsequent step.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
+* A perspective transform to this binary image is then applied resulting in a "birds-eye view".
-* Detect lane pixels and fit to find the lane boundary.
+* The lane pixels are searched using a sliding window method and the identified pixels are polynomial fit to find the lane boundary.
-* Determine the curvature of the lane and vehicle position with respect to center.
+* The curvature of the lane and vehicle position with respect to the center point between the identified lanes is then measured.
-* Warp the detected lane boundaries back onto the original image.
+* Lastly the detected lane boundaries are warped back onto the original image - the final image includes also the curvature and vehicle position estimates.

-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+In the following sections we provide details and results for each step individually.

 [//]: # (Image References)